uberVelocity/EEG-classification/README.md

 4. If the values are false, add in a new vector at a pointer whose value increments only in this if statement the value at the index position.
 ![](clap_intervals.png)
 When computing the average in order to normalize the data and compute its z-score, the clapping values should not be removed since that would shift the EEG data.
 Better is to give it a value which does not influence the loudness (0 probably but if clippings are also 0 values then we have a problem) and count how many there are.
 Subtract the number over which you divide by this counter to not count the claps in the average.

+## TODO:
+1. KNN to compare with SVM.

 #### Comparison between anger and non-anger moments of Channel FP1 for Alpha waves.
 ![](fp1anger.png)